 Patients who suffer from seasonal or perennial allergies, asthma, sinusitis, or allergic skin disorders are evaluated with skin surface or prick tests, intradermal tests, or by blood RAST testing to find pollen, mold, dust, or food allergies.
 This testing can also be used for patients with possible drug and bee sting allergies.
 X-ray screening of sinuses or chests may be required for certain allergies, and screenings can be computerized CT or conventional.

 We also use flexible rhinoscopy, a 30-minute procedure that allows direct visualization of the nose, sinuses, throat, and vocal cords for evidence of infection, inflammation, and acid reflux.

-Special care and time is given to all patients with complicated allergy-sinusitis-asthma conditions.
-Once a patient has been fully diagnosed, our providers will prescribed treatments using the most up-to-date medications, including but not limited to, nasal sprays, oral antihistamines-decongestants, inhalers, and topical preparations.
-Many of our patients start allergy injections (immunotherapy).
-Immunotherapy is a vaccine which is as close to a cure as possible, enables patients to overcome and best control their symptoms, and most importantly, reduce or even discontinue their medications.
-For some patients, immunotherapy has been the only treatment to help them achieve normal lives.
+We offer special care and time to patients with complicated conditions.
+Once you're diagnosed, our physicians provide the prescribed treatments using the most up-to-date medications, including nasal sprays, oral anti-histamine-decongestants, inhalers, and topical preparations.
+Many patients start allergy injections or immunotherapy, which is a vaccine that is the closest thing to a cure and enables our patients to overcome and control most of their seasonal or perennial allergies.
+It also allows them to reduce or discontinue most of their medications.
+Immunotherapy has been the only treatment to help many patients live normal lives.